-Numerary Member and Editor of the Government Council
+Numerary Member and President of the Experimental Sciences Section

 Experimental Sciences: Dr. in Physics

 Date of admittance: 26/03/1996

 Medal: Nº 77